davemeneses/launchpad_challenge/README.md

 - A call is made the the DB to check to see if the email has already submitted a vote.
 - A check is made in the Session Storage to see if "voted" is true or false.

 Each of these things independently will stop the vote from being submitted.
-After a successful vote is cast the user "voted" in Session Store is changed to "true, the user's information is sent to our DB, and the screen rerenders to the results page displaying the current number of votes for each framework.
+After a successful vote is cast "voted" in Session Store is changed to "true, the user's information is sent to our DB, and the screen rerenders to the results page displaying the current number of votes for each framework.

 **Show updates to the dashboard without a refresh**